zacares/flutter_drift_simolus3/docs/docs/dart_api/rows.md

 2. To simplify the common scenarios of inserts, drift generates a `.insert()` constructor on companions that avoids `Value` wrappers where they are not required.
    This insert could be written as `UsersCompanion.insert(username: 'user')`

+### Updating with SQL expressions

+Companions also provide a `.custom` method used when mixing values and SQL expressions for updates or deletes.
+For instance, this update statement changes all the names of all rows in the `users` table to be lower-case:

+{{ load_snippet('companion-custom','lib/snippets/dart_api/dataclass.dart.excerpt.json') }}

 ## Custom dataclass